joshhager04/Agario/README.md

 - `multiverse select [name]` - Selects which server that you want to control

 ### Easy Verify
 For those of you who have trouble with minions and such, this feature is for you.
 Currently, there is no program that can get through all of ogar unlimited's filters and features, but in some future, someone might be able to crack the other anti bot measures.
-So we created an easy verify system, a currently foolproof system that filters out bots.
-To turn on, turn verify to 1 in config.
+So we created an easy verify system, a currently foolproof system that filters out the bots.
+To turn on, turn `verify` to 1 in advConfig.ini .
 Then when a player spawns, he is frozen at a spot and is given a 3 digit code.
-Then that player presses w to kill himself and types in the code in the nickname box.
-Afterword, when pressing play again, it shows a success message.
-Press w again to play.
+Then that player presses "W" to kill himself and types in the code in the nickname box.
+Afterwards, when pressing "Play" again, it shows a success message.
+Press "W" again to play.

 ### Minions
 In order to use minions, you can spawn them by typing `minion [yourid] [amount] [minionname]` in console.
 The way that client controls the minion between agar.io and play.ogarul.tk are different.
 To control your minions: